Jamie956/Jamie956.github.io/post/java.md

     }
     ```

-- In addition to abstract methods, abstract classes can have felds and concrete methods.
+- In addition to abstract methods, abstract classes can have fields and concrete methods.

     ```java
     public abstract class Person{